Nibba2018/Momentum-Wallpaper/README.md

 # Momentum-Wallpaper
-Allows you to download the currently displayed momentum extension wallpaper on your new tab.
+An extension which allows you to download the currently displayed momentum extension wallpaper on your new tab.